-If one is surprised with Joaquin Phoenix singing and playing guitar in “Walk the Line”, one will get more surprised to note that Andy Garcia is also music director for his movie “The Lost City”
+If one is surprised with Joaquin Phoenix singing and playing the guitar in the movie “Walk the Line”, one will get more surprised to note that Andy Garcia is also music director for his movie “The Lost City”.
+Image source: Newsletter

 Read the details of the plot here